 Hello, Flying Sesame readers!

 Another week of grey British summer and Covid blue has gone by.
-To cheer you up, here is our very first Sesame Express, highlighting a selection of China related topics and articles in the past two weeks, which I think you may be keen to learn about.
+To cheer you up, here is the very first edition of our bi-weekly China newsletter, Sesame Express.
+It highlights a selection of five China related topics and articles in the past two weeks, which I think you may be keen to learn about.

 Give it a read.
 I hope you will find it as interesting as I do.
 Enjoy!